 - a.
 Private support for public higher education is an accepted and firmly established practice throughout the United States.
 Tax-exempt foundations are one means of providing this valuable support to help public colleges and universities raise money through contributions. - b.
-The State Board of Education/Board of Regents of the University of Idaho, hereinafter referred to as the Board, recognizes that foundations: - (1) provide an opportunity for private individuals and organizations to contribute to college and university programs with the assurance that the benefits of their gifts supplement, not supplant, state appropriations to the institutions; - (2) provide assurance to donors that their contributions will be distributed and utilized for specified purposes; and - (3) create an effective forum for alumni and community leaders to help strengthen the colleges and universities through participation in the solicitation, management, and distribution of private gifts to these institutions. - c.
-The Board, aware of the value of tax exempt foundation to the well-being of our colleges and universities, adopts this policy with the following objectives: - (1) To preserve and encourage the operation of foundations associated with public colleges and universities in Idaho, and - (2) To ensure that foundations associated with Idaho public colleges and universities conduct their business in a responsible fashion, fulfilling their obligation to contributors, to those who benefit from their programs, and to the general public.
+The State Board of Education/Board of Regents of the University of Idaho, hereinafter referred to as the Board, recognizes that foundations: - (1) Provide an opportunity for private individuals and organizations to contribute to college and university programs with the assurance that the benefits of their gifts supplement, not supplant, state appropriations to the institutions; - (2) Provide assurance to donors that their contributions will be distributed and utilized for specified purposes; and - (3) Create an effective forum for alumni and community leaders to help strengthen the colleges and universities through participation in the solicitation, management, and distribution of private gifts to these institutions. - c.
+The Board, aware of the value of tax-exempt foundation to the well being of our colleges and universities, adopts this policy with the following objectives: - (1) To preserve and encourage the operation of foundations associated with public colleges and universities in Idaho, and - (2) To ensure that foundations associated with Idaho public colleges and universities conduct their business in a responsible fashion responsibly according to applicable laws, regulations, and policies while, fulfilling their obligation to contributors, to those who benefit from their programs, and to the general public.